Best Dressed Stars at BET Awards 2018: Janelle Monae, Ne-Yo and More

 Head wraps, bright colors, designer streetwear, African prints—the celebration of individualism and culture is real.

 Case in point: Janelle Monáe.
-The Dirty Computer singer wore a rainbow-toned gown in celebration of Pride Month—a perfect example of the power of fashion as a means of self-expression.
+The Dirty Computer singer wore a Nicolas Jebran rainbow-toned gown in celebration of Pride Month—a perfect example of the power of fashion as a means of self-expression.